Arzt mit Patientin bei der Untersuchung in der Rehaklinik Zihlschlacht

 Neurological early rehabilitation

-Early neurological rehabilitation, which begins after the patient’s discharge from the acute ward, enables them to practice their everyday skills at an early stage, even if intensive medical monitoring and therapy are still required.
-Our experience and expertise in early neurological rehabilitation are extensive.
-The Bodan Ward is specially designed for severely affected patients and offers the option of weaning them off ventilation.
-It is located in the Heart-Neuro-Center Lake Constance on the Cantonal Hospital Münsterlingen Campus and works closely with the neighbouring acute hospitals.
+Early neurological rehabilitation, which begins after the patient is discharged from the acute care unit, allows the patient to practice everyday skills at an early stage, even though intensive medical monitoring and therapy are still required.
+We have extensive experience and expertise in early neurological rehabilitation.
+The Bodan Ward is specially designed for severely affected patients and offers the possibility of weaning them off the ventilator.
+It is located in the Heart-Neuro-Center Bodensee on the campus of the Kantonsspital Münsterlingen and works closely with the neighboring acute care hospitals.